Public access explained

 Anyone can contact a public access barrister directly for expert legal advice and representation because there is now no need to instruct a solicitor as well.
 Already, over a third of all practising barristers have been authorised to undertake public access work.

 What are the advantages of using the public access scheme?

-You manage your own case on a day to day basis taking advice as and when when you need it.
+You manage your own case on a day-to-day basis, taking advice as and when you need it.
 The more proactive you are, the lower your legal costs will be.
 You have absolute certainty about your legal fees.
 Each stage of the barrister’s work is agreed in advance and in writing.

 Some examples of work barristers can do on your behalf: